Tilting modules over Auslander-Gorenstein Algebras: Introduction

 In Section 2, we recall some preliminaries.
 In Section 3, we give some equivalent conditions to the existence of minimal elements in $\tilt_n\Lambda$ and show a Happel-Unger type theorem.
 Moreover, we construct minimal tilting modules for $n$-Gornestein algebras and show Theorem \ref{1.1}.
 In Section 4, we build a connection between classical tilting modules over 1-Gorenstein algebras and support $\tau$-tilting modules over factor algebras and we show Theorem \ref{1.3} and Corollary \ref{1.4}.

 Throughout this paper, we denote by $K$ an algebraically closed field.
 All algebras are basic connected finite dimensional $K$-algebras and all modules are finitely generated right modules.
 For an algebra $A$, we denote by $\mod A$ the category of finitely generated right $A$-modules.
-For an $A$-module $M$, we denote by $\add M$ the full subcategory of $\mod A$ consisting of direct summands of $M^{n}$ for some $n > 0$.
 The composition of homomorphisms $f:X \rightarrow Y$ and $g:Y \rightarrow Z$ is denoted by $gf:X \rightarrow Z$.